 - Failed payment fee: $15

-- Flexible lending process: Prosper’s loans are funded by multiple individual and corporate investors.
-Every investor has their own risk standards, so borrowers with damaged credit, lower Prosper Ratings, and longer timeframes may still be approved to borrow.
-After all, loan repayment can be more profitable for an investor, due to the higher interest rate—as long as you stick to the loan agreement and pay your bills.
+- Flexible lending process: Multiple individual and corporate investors fund Prosper’s loans.
+Every investor has their own risk standard, so borrowers with damaged credit, lower Prosper ratings, and longer repayment timeframes may still be approved to borrow.
+Banks and credit unions, by contrast, are more likely to have stricter lending standards.

-- Joint applications allowed: A joint application can make it easier for borrowers to secure more affordable terms, if the other applicant has a strong credit score of at least 600 and meets a few other qualifications.
-A joint applicant could also help improve the debt-to-income ratio.
+- Joint applications allowed: A joint application can make it easier for you to secure more affordable terms.
+The secondary borrower must meet certain qualifications including a FICO score of 600 or more.
 Other lenders, such as Upstart and Discover, don’t allow joint borrowers.

-- Origination fee: Prosper deducts a hefty origination fee between 2.4% and 5% from every loan it offers, and that fee depends on your Prosper Rating.
-So if you apply for a $5,000 loan, $120 to $250 will be taken out of your loan before it’s deposited.
-This isn’t unusual for an online lender, but there are lenders who don’t charge any origination fees.
+- Origination fee: Prosper deducts an origination fee between 2.41% and 5% from every loan it offers, and that fee depends on how Prosper rates you based on its in-house rating methodology.
+A $5,000 loan could result in $120.50 to $250 fees.
+This isn’t unusual for an online lender, but there are multiple lenders that don’t charge any origination fees.

 Prosper Personal Loan Rates & Terms

-Prosper offers fixed interest rates starting from 7.95% to 35.99% APR.
+Prosper offers fixed interest rates from 7.95% to 35.99% APR.
 You can borrow a personal loan and repay it over the course of either three years or five years.
-Other personal loan lenders may offer shorter or longer terms, plus some in between, so if you need a different repayment plan, compare other personal loan lenders.
+Other personal loan lenders offer a wider range of repayment terms, so if you need a different repayment plan, compare other personal loan lenders.